donia-lab/MetaBGC/MetaBGC-Development/README.md

 MetaBGC consists of four main modules:

-**MetaBGC-Build** - This module builds, evaluates, and selects high-performance segmented profile Hidden Markov Models (spHMMs) for a new protein family that is commonly found in the BGC of interest.
+**Build** - This module builds, evaluates, and selects high-performance segmented profile Hidden Markov Models (spHMMs) for a new protein family that is commonly found in the BGC of interest.
 Pre-built high-performance spHMMs exist for cyclases/aromatases commonly found in TII-PKS BGCs (OxyN, TcmN, TcmJ, and TcmI types), LanC_like proteins (found in lantibiotic BGCs), and IucA/IucC proteins (found in siderophore BGCs).
 If any of these protein families is to be used, this step can be skipped.

-**MetaBGC-Identify** - This module runs on translated metagenomic reads from a cohort of samples using a selected set of high-performance spHMMs and their pre-set score cutoffs, as determined in MetaBGC-Build.
+**Identify** - This module runs on translated metagenomic reads from a cohort of samples using a selected set of high-performance spHMMs and their pre-set score cutoffs, as determined in MetaBGC-Build.
 The results are parsed into a list of identified biosynthetic reads in fasta format.

-**MetaBGC-Quantify** - This module de-replicates all biosynthetic reads discovered by MetaBGC-Identify from all metagenomic samples in the cohort into a unified set of â€œunique biosynthetic readsâ€.
+**Quantify** - This module de-replicates all biosynthetic reads discovered by MetaBGC-Identify from all metagenomic samples in the cohort into a unified set of â€œunique biosynthetic readsâ€.
 An abundance profile martrix is then generated for all â€œunique biosynthetic readsâ€ by quantifying them in all samples of the metagenomic cohort.

-**MetaBGC-Cluster** - This module uses Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to cluster â€œunique biosynthetic readsâ€ with similar abundance profiles across different metagenomic samples into distinct bins, based on the abundance profile martrix obtained in MetaBGC-Quantify.
+**Cluster** - This module uses Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to cluster â€œunique biosynthetic readsâ€ with similar abundance profiles across different metagenomic samples into distinct bins, based on the abundance profile martrix obtained in MetaBGC-Quantify.

-### Running MetaBGC-Build to build spHMMs
+### Running Build to construct the spHMMs

-1. To build and evaluate spHMMs for the protein family of interest, the MetaBGC-Build.py script has to be executed with required input files.
+1. To build and evaluate spHMMs for the protein family of interest, the ```metabgc build``` script has to be executed with required input files.
 To select high performance spHMMs, a synthetic metagenomic dataset must be generated with reads from true positive genes spiked in to test the performance of each spHMM.

 	```
     A. --prot_alignment, required=True: Alignment of homologs from the protein family of interest in FASTA format.